 - The light in me appreciates and acknowledges the light in you.

 I was first introduced to yoga in a high school gym class, but it wasn’t until I took a semester off from school as a college junior that I began to develop a consistent yoga practice.
 I had been struggling with depression at school, and somehow I knew that the answer to my problem was in the body.
-I spent the next few months attending classes at Laughing Lotus in NYC, and found there a deep connection to my body, mind and spirit that allowed me to step out of the darkness, and get through college.
+I spent the next few months at home, attending yoga classes at Laughing Lotus in NYC.
+There I discovered that yoga was a way to pray with my body.
+Through this practice, I found a deep connection to my spirit, which allowed me to step out of the darkness and complete my studies.

-When not practicing yoga, I am a social worker, who has worked with children, adults and families in residential and day treatment programs.
-Thus far I have worked most extensively as a group therapist, working with adults with mental illness.
-Outside of career I enjoy singing, and am a member of a gospel choir.
-I am also a member of a local housing rights organization that works to prevent displacement and keep communities in tact.
-I am currently taking time off from my work to focus on self-care, self-discovery and self-creation, as well as looking for ways to contribute my unique gifts of warmth, music, humor and deep love to the world around me.
+When not practicing yoga, I am a social worker, who has worked with children, adults and families.
+Outside of career I enjoy spending time with family, singing, collaging, exploring the Emerald Necklace, and hosting parties.
+I am also a member of a housing rights organization that works to prevent displacement, and keep communities in tact.
+I am currently taking time off from my social work career to focus on self-care, self-discovery and self-creation, even as I attempt to decenter and dismantle the self.

 Christian Verde is an Associate Certified Pranic Healer and has a private practice of Pranic Healing.
 He started Pranic Healing in 2011.
 He currently teaches Basic Pranic Healing in Boston, MA, founded The Center for Pranic Healing Massachusetts in 2018 and co-founded Atlanta Pranic Healing Center, LLC in 2014.